breigo/playground-58w4djk5/markdowns/filter-without-linq.md

 Of course, we could have simply written the expression in the `if` statement, but as filters get more complex they won't fit in a single line.
 E.g. imagine we don't want to filter for positive numbers but for prime numbers.
 That's not a simple expression any more.

+# It works, we are done

+Now time passes by and you have another requirement, that you want to keep only negative numbers.

+You have to implement a new filter method for that. 😠😠😠

+Or is there a more flexible way?
+What if we could pass our expression to the filter method before as function pointer or delegate?

+Luckily, whe have a delegate type called `System.Func<>`.